-It can sometimes be difficult to find the line between bullying and normal physical/verbal interaction, but bullying can usually be distinguished by the effect it has on the victim or by noticing whether it is always the same person who gets hurt or put down.
+It can sometimes be difficult to find the line between bullying and normal physical/verbal interaction.
+Bullying can begin in small ways -comments, jokes-that seem harmless, but which can usually be distinguished by the effect they have on the victim, or by noticing whether it is always the same person who gets hurt or receives the comment or is the butt of the joke.
+Even if it has not become bullying, the children need to learn that it is not acceptable to treat other people in this way.

-Children who are suffering bullying will experience and sometimes express that they are being oppressed; they may show changes in behaviour, such as becoming withdrawn, nervous or tearful, pretending to be ill, having frequent stomach and headaches, frequent absences, clinging to adults.
-There may be changes in the pupil's work, a lack of concentration, deterioration in behaviour or truanting from school.
+Children who are suffering bullying will often deny it and brush it off because they are afraid of making their situation worse, but they will experience and sometimes express in other ways that they are being oppressed: they may show changes in behaviour, such as becoming withdrawn, nervous or tearful, pretending to be ill, having frequent stomach and headaches, frequent absences, clinging to adults.
+There may be changes in their work, a lack of concentration, deterioration in behaviour or a reluctance to come to school.